tigersizer/cluster-test/cluster-test-04Customization.md

 ```

-It does install in an odd directory, so this is as good a place as any for this step:
+It does install in an odd directory, so let's start the painful linking process:

 ```
-    ln -s ~/cluster-test/ops/bin/* ~/bin
+    ln -s ~/cluster-test/ops/bin/prettyZoo ~/bin/prettyZoo
 ```

 You can configure it now or come back after starting the cluster and use this as verification.